AdobeDocs/commerce-webapi/src/pages/graphql/usage/api-response.md

 ---
 title: Status Codes and Responses
-description: A list of status codes and REST responses that can be returned from the APIs.
+description: A list of status codes and HTTP responses that can be returned from the GraphQl API.
 keywords:
   - GraphQL
-  - REST
 ---

 # Status codes and GraphQl responses